wuyichen24/microservices-patterns/README.md

 ## Differences to The Original Source Code
 - Remove all the proxy classes in the Order Service so that the code organization of 3 sages (the create order sage, the cancel order sage and the revise order sage) is consistent.
+- Regenerate the stub for the gRPC server in the Order Service (The gRPC code is incompleted in the original source code and was causing issues when starting the Order Service).

 ## Getting Started